-- the attached general purpose financial statements present a true and fair view of the financial position of the Company at 31 December 2014 and the financial performance of the Company for the year there ended; - the financial statements have been prepared in accordance with the provisions of the Public Finance and Audit Act 1983, Public Finance and Audit Regulation 2010 and the Corporations Act 2001; - the financial statements have been prepared in accordance with Australian Accounting Standards, including Australian Accounting Interpretations and authorative pronouncements of the Australian Accounting Standards Board; - there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due; and, - As of the date on which this declaration is signed the Directors are not aware of any circumstances which would render any particulars included in the financial report to be misleading or inaccurate.
+- the attached general purpose financial statements present a true and fair view of the financial position of the Company at 31 December 2015 and the financial performance of the Company for the year there ended; - 2. the financial statements have been prepared in accordance with the provisions of the Public Finance and Audit Act 1983, Public Finance and Audit Regulation 2015 and the Corporations Act 2001; - 3. the financial statements have been prepared in accordance with Australian Accounting Standards, including Australian Accounting Interpretations and authorative pronouncements of the Australian Accounting Standards Board; - 4. there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due; and, - 5.
+As of the date on which this declaration is signed the Directors are not aware of any circumstances which would render any particulars included in the financial report to be misleading or inaccurate.

-Signed in accordance with a resolution of the Directors, and on behalf of the Directors.
+Signed in acc cordance with a resolution of the Directors, and on behalf of the Directors.

-S

-Director Detec Fishborn
+8 Director

 Peter Eichhorn

+С Director Kaldyn Stail

-Director Kad Kathryn Bail
+Kathryn Bail

-Natinyii Daii

-Dated this 24th day of March 2015
+Dated this 22 rolday of March 2016